RickyJohw/knowledge-for-web-developers/README.md

-# Knowledge fo frontend developers
+# Knowledge for web developers